john-azzaro/Study-Mongoose-Schemas/README.md

     app.post('/reviews', function(req, res) {
         Car.findOne({                                         // Find an instance with the make.
-            make: 'Title I want to find'
+            make: 'Make I want to find'
         })
-        .then(post => {                                       // Then post the car reviews content.
+        .then(post => {                                       // Then return the car reviews content.
             post.reviews.push({
                 content: 'This is a review'
             });